pedrooaugusto/speech-to-code/spoken/src/modules/typescript/README.md

 The following are some examples of phrases, in english, used to trigger the command `Move cursor`:

-1. pointer line 1
+1. cursor line 42
-2. cursor letter K
+2. pointer symbol g
-3. pointer first letter M
+3. pointer 1ª symbol K
-4. pointer end line
+4. cursor begin line
 5. pointer next symbol
-6. pointer next 42 symbol
+6. cursor next 1 symbol

 #### Português